DringoK/kissPhoto/README.md

 https://github.com/caprica/vlcj

-Import from Github (push green Code-Button)
-In IntelliJ: VCS-Get from Version Control: paste location from <green button> above.
-Store in Directory beside kissPhoto
-Rename module-info.java into module-info.java.old as kissPhoto does not use modules

-In ProjectStructure
+Check in ProjectStructure
-* add..Import Module as IntelliJ-Module to Project
+* Module should have been imported
+* dependencies should be listed
-* add Dependency to Module VLCJ-natives in module VLCJ
+  * on Module VLCJ-natives
-* add Dependency to Library JNA in module VLCJ
+  * on Library JNA

 **Used from VLCJ-javafx and from kissPhoto as the adapter to libvlc.dll of Video-LAN's vlc player**